HeiderJeffer/Artificial-intelligence-AI-for-Citizen-power-to-drive-sustainable-food-systems-in-Ireland/README.md

 **
 Data Collection -** in Stage 1 and Stage 2 used direct input from document analysis, participant observation, and interview, we will apply quality assurance criteria and extracting relevant information.
 **
-Data analysis** – The project used thematic data analysis (<body>
-<p><a href="https://lumivero.com/products/nvivo/">NVivo software</a></p> </body>) to process the data in Stage 1 and Stage 2 and to ensure collection. to extract the major context factors from Stage 1 and the major AI factors from Stage 2, the process resulted in:
+Data analysis** – The project used thematic data analysis (<a href="https://lumivero.com/products/nvivo/">NVivo software</a>) to process the data in Stage 1 and Stage 2 and to ensure collection. to extract the major context factors from Stage 1 and the major AI factors from Stage 2, the process resulted in:

 1. Stage 1 (major context factors)
 2. Stage 2 (major AI factors)